 12.3.1.
 The below provides a specific planning policy, guidance, and legislative context overview in respect of heritage.
+This section is common to both the DCO Application and the MCO Application.

 Legislation

 Ancient Monuments and Archaeological Areas Act 1979